-- Threats to your business can include the emergence of a new competitor, a competitor introducing a new product or over-reliance on one supplier.
+- Threats to your business can include changes in demand for your products or services, the emergence of a new competitor or new technology, a competitor introducing a new product or over-reliance on one supplier.

 3. Sharpen your offer

-- To understand your product’s key selling points, put yourself in the shoes of each customer.
+- To understand your product’s key selling points, put yourself in the shoes of your customer.
 Why will they buy your product?